 Our business is managed under the direction of our Board of Directors.
 The Board delegates the conduct of the business to our senior management team.
-The Board held four meetings during 2016.
-All directors who served on the Board during 2016 attended at least 75% of the total number of meetings of the Board and those committees of which the director was a member during the period in which he or she served as a director in the aggregate during 2016.
+The Board held four meetings during 2017.
+All directors who served on the Board during 2017 attended at least 75% of the total number of meetings of the Board and those committees of which the director was a member during the period in which he or she served as a director in the aggregate during 2017 (except Mr. Rose, who did not stand for re-election at our 2017 Annual Meeting).